 Municipal Archives

-The municipal archive preserves all kinds of written records, Maps, photographs and newspaper clippings.
-In the municipal archives, you can find information about the history of your family (genealogy research), a home or business, a neighborhood or district, and the municipality itself.
+The municipal archives preserve all kinds of written documents, Maps, photographs, and newspaper clippings.
+In the municipal archives, you can find information about the history of your family (genealogical research), a home or business, a neighborhood or district, and the municipality itself.
+In addition to government archives, the archives also hold the parish archives of nearly all parishes in the Kerkrade deanery.

 Digital Kerkrade Municipal Archives